 This article aims to show you the steps required for setting up your Salesforce sync.

 The Funraisin Salesforce integration comprises of a one-way sync from Funraisin to Salesforce that operates on a schedule.
-This schedule can be altered to accommodate different volumes, with common schedules being anywhere from daily, bi-daily to every 30 minutes.
+This schedule is generally set at hourly however we are able to alter this on request for a less frequent sync.

 As part of the standard integration you will be required to install a managed package (See below), we can provide links for the package installation or you can provide us with access to your Salesforce account and we can install it on your behalf.